TeamGloomy/TeamGloomy.github.io/pages/mydoc/sensorless.md

 `stepper.TmcDiagPins = {pin 0, pin 1, ...}`
 where "pin 0" is the DIAG pin for drive 0.
 By default no pins are defined and if you do not want to use stall detection for a drive set the pin to NoPin.

-The correct pins in the correct order have been included in the board.txt section on each of the supported boards wiki pages for both wifi and SBC configurations.
+The correct pins in the correct order have been included in the board.txt section on each of the supported boards wiki pages for both WiFi and SBC configurations.

 ### Config.g Changes